-In a double-blind study, 438 patients were randomized to receive risperidone 1-6 mg/day (mean dose 4.2 mg/day), haloperidol 2-12 mg/day (8.0 mg/day), or placebo for three weeks, followed by one of the active treatments for an additional nine weeks.
+In a double-blind study, 438 patients were randomized to receive risperidone 1-6 mg/day (mean dose 4.2 mg/day), haloperidol 2-12 mg/day (8.0 mg/day), or placebo for three weeks, followed by one of the active treatments for an additional nine weeks for the management of bipolar mania.
 At week three and throughout the remaining nine weeks, mean YMRS reductions from baseline were greater in patients receiving either active treatment than those receiving placebo.
 There was no significant difference between risperidone and haloperidol.
 EPS occurred more often in the haloperidol group than in the risperidone or placebo groups.